-- Open the driver-side door.

-- Press and hold any memory button.
+- Open the driver-side door. - Press and hold any memory button.

-- Within the following three seconds, push the button (a) to open the vehicle on the vehicle key.
+• Within the following three seconds, push the open button and on the vehicle key.
 An audible warning confirms the settings have been activated.

 Adjusting the wing mirrors for driving and assigning driver seat settings to a vehicle key